microsoft/vscode-docs/blogs/2018/05/07/live-share-public-preview.md

   ![VSLS configuration file](vsls.json.png)

 These enhancements represent some of our most [frequently requested](https://github.com/MicrosoftDocs/live-share/issues/52) items so you can collaborate with confidence, without adding unnecessary friction.
-For more information on how to share your projects securely, refer to the [documentation](https://docs.microsoft.com/en-us/visualstudio/liveshare/reference/security).
+For more information on how to share your projects securely, refer to the [Live Share documentation](https://learn.microsoft.com/visualstudio/liveshare/reference/security).

 ## We need your feedback!

 We are excited for you to give [Visual Studio Live Share a try](https://aka.ms/vsls)!
 Please give us feedback how we might improve the experience for real-time collaborative development even further.
-If you'd like to learn more, you can refer to the Visual Studio Live Share [documentation](http://aka.ms/vsls-docs).
+If you'd like to learn more, you can refer to the Visual Studio Live Share [documentation](https://aka.ms/vsls-docs).
 Additionally, if you have any questions, encounter any issues, or have feature requests, please don’t hesitate to [let us know](https://github.com/microsoft/live-share).

 Happy Collaborating!<br />
 Amanda, [@amandaksilver](https://twitter.com/amandaksilver)